es-ude/elastic-ai.runtime.enV5/README.md

 ctest --test-dir cmake-build-test/test/unit --output-on-failure
 ```

-The build unit-tests can then be found under [cmake-build-test/test/unit](./cmake-build-test/test/unit) as executables.
+The built unit-tests can then be found under [cmake-build-test/test/unit](./cmake-build-test/test/unit) as executables.

 ## Target Pico